magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/rpm-installation.md

 - **Wrong Python version**

   The installer will show a detailed guide for installing the required version.
-- **Need to remove installed ThingsBoard IoT Gateway after fixing Python**
+- **Need to remove installed IoT Hub IoT Gateway after fixing Python**

   When the required Python version is installed, remove the previously installed Gateway package using: